Primer 55

-Primer 55 was an American nu metal band which formed in Memphis, Tennessee in 1997.
+Primer 55 is an American nu metal band formed in Memphis, Tennessee in 1997.
 The name originated from the combination of Primer, meaning "something that's unfinished", and 55, which refers to Interstate 55, "the road that drugs run on to get to Chicago through Memphis".
+To date, Primer 55 has released two studio albums: Introduction to Mayhem (2000) and (The) New Release (2001).
+After disbanding for the first time in 2003 and reuniting from 2007 to 2015, the band announced another reunion in June 2025.

 History

 Formation and early days (1997–1998)

 Primer 55 was formed in 1997 in Memphis, Tennessee by guitarist Bobby Burns and vocalist J-Sin.
 The two met when J-Sin's previous band was the opening act for Burns' previous band.
 Burns' heavy metal music influences and J-Sin's hip hop influences melded to create the band's rap rock sound.
 Bassist Mike "Jr." Christopher and drummer Josh McLane were then added to complete the lineup.

 Record deal, Introduction to Mayhem and (The) New Release (1999–2002)

 After releasing an EP on the independent label Propellant Transmissions, Primer 55 signed a contract with Island Records and reissued the EP as their debut album, Introduction to Mayhem on January 25, 2000.
-The remixed and reconstructed album features appearances from Incubus turntablist Chris Kilmore and Hed PE frontman Jared Gomes.
+The remixed and reconstructed album features appearances from Incubus turntablist Chris Kilmore, Hed PE frontman Jared Gomes, and Relative Ash frontman Mark Harrington.

 The band toured with Biohazard, Slipknot, Machine Head and Dope before scoring a slot as a second-stage performer on the Ozzfest 2000 festival tour.
 Then, in September 2000, Primer 55 toured alongside Soulfly, downset., and Slaves on Dope.
 During this time the band experienced several line-up changes, a pattern that would continue on through the recording of their next album and beyond.

 On August 14, 2001, Primer 55 released their second studio album, (the) New Release.
 It went to number 1 on the Billboard Heatseekers Chart and No. 102 on the Billboard 200.
 The album's single, "This Life" peaked at No. 37 on Billboard's Mainstream Rock Tracks Chart.
 After the album's initial success, it was suddenly shelved by Island Records.
 Burns told PureGrainAudio, "The album was out 2 months then 9/11 happened and we got lost in that shuffle that was going on in NY at that time."

 Despite having their album shelved, the band embarked on "The $12 Riot Tour" on October 31 with Dope, Skinlab and Society 1.
 The next year, Primer 55 performed as the opening act at the 2002 Gathering of the Juggalos in Peoria, Illinois.